kootsZhin/github-push-notification/README.md

 # Github Push Notification
-A tool for tracking updates in Github repositories and sending push notifications to Telegram/Twitter
+A tool for tracking updates in Github repositories and sending push notifications to Telegram / Twitter

 # Local Development